vipzhicheng/logseq-plugin-vim-shortcuts/README.md

 - `K`: Move to previous sibling.
 - `H`: Highlight focus out to parent level.
 - `L`: Highlight focus into child level.
-- `i`: Enter edit mode, put the cursor to the end.
+- `i`: Enter edit mode, put the cursor to the end, and also `a` can do the same thing.
 - `I`: Enter edit mode, put the cursor to the start.
 - `yy`: Copy current block content.
 Only support one block, multi blocks copy please use `cmd+c`.
 - `Y`: Copy current block ref.